IHUAndroid/IHU_Lesson3_material/README.md

 # IHU_Lesson3_material

 ### Recap:
 In lesson 2, we implemented the connection with the remote Weather Rest API and the retrieval of weather data.

-In this lesson we will deep into the
+In this lesson we will dive into the process of JSON Parsing and the implementation of the communitcation between different App screens

 --------------------------------